cartermak/cartermak.github.io/_posts/2019-12-31-custom-website.md

 ### Removing the RSS subscription button

-I haven't used RSS feeds for years, and I'm frankly not sure how to anymore, so I removed the button.
+I haven't used RSS feeds for years, and I don't know anyone who does, so I removed the button.
 This required removing a few lines from `home.html`:

 ```diff
 - <p class="feed-subscribe">